Loading...

 Note: Keyboard focus can get stuck in the fret edit control.
 If this happens, press Up and Down to change the value of the spinner, then press Right to move to the Apply to string checkboxes below.

-The checkbox switches in the Apply to section let you specify that a capo should be applied only on certain strings.
+The toggle switches in the Apply to section let you specify that a capo should be applied only on certain strings.
 When at least one string is turned off, the text in the score will change to indicate a partial capo.

 For example, if you choose fret 4 and then turn off strings 1 and 2, the text in the score would say "Partial capo: Fret 4 on strings 3, 4, 5, 6".